 Since her debut as a soloist at thirteen, Mirjam Tschopp (born in Zurich in 1976) has enjoyed a varied international career as violinist and viola player, with both instruments featuring equally in her activities.
 In both recital and chamber music programmes, she switches easily between violin and viola.

-She has performed in the Kammermusiksaal of the Philharmonie Berlin, the Concertgebouw Amsterdam, the Wigmore Hall London, the Kosciuszko Foundation New York, the Philharmonie Köln, the Beethovenhaus Bonn, the Laeiszhalle in Hamburg, the Liederhalle in Stuttgart, the Teatro San Carlo in Naples, the Rudolfinum in Prague, the Glazunov-Hall in St. Petersburg, the Tonhalle Zurich, at the Lucerne Festival and at the Menuhin Festival Gstaad.
-Her extensive concert tours with the Mutter’s Virtuosi took her in 2011 and 2013 to some of the most prestigious venues in Germany, Austria, China, Taiwan and Korea.
-Producer Adrian Marthaler portrayed her in numerous productions (a.o. with Bach’s Chaconne) for Swiss TV.
+She has performed in the Philharmonie Berlin, the Concertgebouw Amsterdam, the Wigmore Hall London, the Philharmonie Köln, the Beethovenhaus Bonn, the Liederhalle in Stuttgart and the Glazunov-Hall in St. Petersburg, the Tonhalle Zurich, at the Lucerne Festival, the Menuhin Festival Gstaad and the Verbier Festival.
+Her extensive concert tours with the Mutter’s Virtuosi took her to some of the most prestigious venues in Germany, Austria, China, Taiwan and Korea.
+Producer Adrian Marthaler portrayed her in numerous productions for Swiss Television.

 The only prize-winner of the 2000 Max Rostal Viola Competition in Berlin and recipient of the Swiss Ambassador’s Award, she was supported by the Society of Friends of the Anne-Sophie Mutter Foundation.
 After her linguistic Matura, she studied violin with Aïda Stucki, Franco Gulli and Thomas Brandis and viola with Christoph Schiller.

 Mirjam Tschopp is a fervent pedagogue, and teaching plays an important role in her life: Since October 2018 she is professor for violin and viola at the Universität für Musik und darstellende Kunst Wien.
 Before, she taught until 2012 violin, viola, chamber music and pedagogy at the Landeskonservatorium Innsbruck.
 Since 2013 she has been teaching at the Konservatorium Zurich and at the Austrian Master Classes.
 Furthermore she is a jury member of several competitions and at Music Universities and is active in the school-project Rhapsody in School.